-In the Department of Emergency Services and Public Protection this class is accountable for directing the programs and operations of the statewide emergency telecommunications systems.
+In the Department of Emergency Services and Public Protection, Office of Statewide Emergency Telecommunications, this class is accountable for directing the programs and operations of the statewide emergency telecommunications systems.

 GUIDELINES FOR JOB CLASS USE

-This class is accountable for multiple statewide emergency telecommunications systems including implementation and utilization of new and advanced technologies and initiatives such as Next Generation 911, Public Safety Data Network and CT Alert Emergency Notification system.
-This class also oversees multi-state Radio Frequency Coordination, Computer Based Emergency Notification (Geospatial), Interoperability Emergency Communication Systems, Geographic Information Systems and Public Safety Answering Points statewide.
+Incumbents in this class have responsibility for multiple statewide emergency telecommunications systems including implementation and utilization of new and advanced technologies and initiatives such as Next Generation 911, Public Safety Data Network and CT Alert Emergency Notification system.
+Incumbents also oversee multi-state Radio Frequency Coordination, Computer Based Emergency Notification (Geospatial), Interoperability Emergency Communication Systems, Geographic Information Systems and Public Safety Answering Points statewide.

 Receives administrative direction from an administrative official of higher grade.

 Directs staff of office.

 Directs staff and operations of the Office of Statewide Emergency Telecommunications;

 Coordinates, plans and manages office activities;